 Conformational Dynamics of Nucleic Acids

 The elastic model of DNA duplex dynamics predicts high bending stiffness in DNA polymers less than 150 base pairs (bp) in length.
 We recently developed a fluorescence resonance energy transfer (FRET)-based cyclization assay to explain the apparent bendability of DNA <100 bp observed in many cellular processes, such as gene expression regulation, packaging in viral capsids, and nucleosome formation.
 We can determine the effect of DNA length on the rates and variation of DNA looping.
 The DNA cyclization assay allows us to see the effect of various DNA modifications, defects, and proteins on DNA flexibility.
-With respect to RNA dynamics, we have used FRET measurements to understand folding properties of guanine-dependent purine riboswitches (in collaboration with Scott Silverman [University of Illinois at Urbana-Champaign]).
-We are also utilizing three-color FRET strategies and MD-Gō simulations (in collaboration with Sarah Woodson [Johns Hopkins University] and Zaida Luthey-Schulten [UIUC]) to understand the sequential events in ribosome assembly.
+We are also utilizing three-color FRET strategies and MD-Gō simulations (in collaboration with Sarah Woodson [Johns Hopkins University] and Zaida Luthey-Schulten [University of Illinois at Urbana-Champaign]) to understand the sequential events in ribosome assembly.
 Our studies of ribosomal protein S4 binding to Escherichia coli 16S rRNA have captured the cooperativity in simultaneous binding and folding events and shed more light on protein-RNA interactions during the ribosome assembly process.